marioy47/blog-site/posts/eslint-prettier-wordpress-config/index.md

 ## Final toughs

 One additional piece you can add to your development environment is [`editorconfig`](https://editorconfig.org/) so your editor writes you code in the correct format from the get go.
 But its not really necessary.

+Also, there is an excellend article about ESLint for React in the [thomlom.dev](https://thomlom.dev/setup-eslint-prettier-react/) blog.

 And, if you want to take a look at the resulting files, you can see the final result in this [Github Repo](https://github.com/marioy47/wordpress-eslint-prettier-config)